Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/exercise-using-debugger.md

 Do you see the problem?
 The price for the products gets set in `product.py`, see if you can find the error, and then re-run the debugger.
 Does it crash now?
 If you need add another breakpoint to `product.py` in the `__init__` function and step through the program.

 ### The 2nd Bug

 One of the tests is failing, find the failing test in `tests/test_order.py`.

 ![Failing test](../assets/vs-code-debugger/exercise-failing-test.png)

 Create a breakpoint and use the step-into and step over commands to trace through the code and see why the test is failing.
+You can click on the `Debug Test` link above the test function to run that one test in the debugger.